ColinDuquesnoy/MellowPlayer/README.md

 - For licensing reason, we do not ship the flash player plugin and the widevine DRM plugins in our official releases.
   Most services requires the flash **ppapi** plugin to work, you can download it on adobe's website.
 Spotify requires the   widevine plugin which can be taken from a google chrome installation.
 See http://blog.qt.io/blog/2016/06/03/netflix-qt-webengine-5-7/

-- Some services also requires QtWebEngine to be compiled with proprietary codecs, which is not the case in our official releases.
-This issue is being investigated (see #106).
+- Some services (Spotify, Soundcloud and Mixcloud) also requires QtWebEngine to be compiled with proprietary codecs, which is not the case in our official releases.

 - Tidal HiFi does not work because there is no MQA plugin available for chromium based browsers.